cox-katie/portfolio/_posts/2024-11-24-Braze-prompt.md

 ## Integrate with APIs
-As users progressed through the learning path, they were introduced to API concepts that catered to diverse technical skill levels.
-The content covered the very basics of APIs for less technical audiences, ensuring accessibility and confidence building, while providing flexibility for more advanced users to skip beginner content and dive straight into detailed implementation guidance.
+As users progress through the learning path, they get introduced to API concepts that cater to diverse technical skill levels.
+The content covered the very basics of APIs for less technical audiences, ensuring accessibility and confidence building, while providing flexibility for advanced users to skip beginner content and dive straight into detailed implementation guidance.

 This approach acknowledged that most Ada users came from less technically advanced backgrounds and ensured they could successfully engage with and configure integrations.